China attracts universal aversion, prestige fades under Xi Jinping (Report) | ExBulletin

 Historically, China has annexed and exterminated other nations and expanded its territory.
 It went to war with Vietnam during the reign of the last Chinese ruler Deng Xiaoping and now Xi is militarizing the South China Sea, turning it into Chinese waters, the Taipei Times reported.

 None of this is the “royal road” or peaceful.
-Although Xi’s words drew cheers and applause from the public, they were, as Germany’s largest newspaper, Bild, put it: “outright lies.”
+Although Xi’s words elicited cheers and applause from the public, they were, as Germany’s largest newspaper, Bild, put it: “outright lies.”

 It also confirms what Chloe Zhao, winner of this year’s Oscar for Best Director, said in 2013: China is “a place where there are lies everywhere.”